disclaimer

 • Assault with a deadly weapon that isn’t a firearm

-• The conviction was overturned or dismissed following an appeal
+• The court overturns the conviction following an appeal

 What are Misdemeanors in California?

-• Standard Misdemeanors refer to offenses punishable by up to 6 months in jail, or/and a fine of up to $1000
+Standard Misdemeanors are offenses punishable by not more than 6 months in prison and a fine of up to $1000.00.

-• Gross Misdemeanors (also known as aggravated misdemeanors) are more serious offenses that are punishable by up to 364 days in jail, or/and a fine of up to $1000
+Gross Misdemeanors (also known as aggravated misdemeanors) are more serious offenses that result in up to 364 days in prison and fines of up to $1000.

-California also has wobbler offenses—a category of crimes that qualify as either a misdemeanor or an infraction (for lighter standard misdemeanors) or a misdemeanor or felony (for more serious aggravated misdemeanors).
+California also has wobbler offenses; these are crimes that qualify as misdemeanors or infractions (for lighter standard misdemeanors), or as misdemeanors or felonies (for more serious aggravated misdemeanors).

 What are Examples of Misdemeanors in California?